plugwise/python-plugwise/plugwise/SHARED.md

 ## Smile generic and legacy

-- No cross dependencies, lots of dependencies
+- No cross shared code, lots of dependencies within Smile

 ## Stick